 Making risks more visible to make them part of regular conversation

-The recent Covid-19 pandemic took most people and organisations by surprise, including most of the UK public sector.
+The recent Covid-19 pandemic took most people and organisations by surprise, including leaders of creative agencies.

 "It's a black swan event," people say, "there's no way it could have been predicted."

 But that's not true.
 It was predicted, and it should have been totally expected.

 Since 2008 the UK government has published a National Risk Register.
 Pandemic human disease has always been at or near the top of the threats identified.

 Here's the chart of risks from the National Risk Register published by the Cabinet Office in March 2010:

 You can see that pandemic has the same likelihood as severe weather — but more impact than any other risk by quite a distance.
 That combination made it the highest risk identified.
 It has remained at or near the top in every update to the national risk register since.